Academic Resources

 • Post-Graduation Planning

 We know you have bold aspirations after you graduate from ÏòÈÕ¿ûÊÓƵ—and just like we want to see you succeed in the classroom, so too do we want you to realize your dreams beyond campus.
-Our robust set of Career Services Center resources can help you prepare for your career, secure that first job, and connect with successful alumni worldwide.
+Our robust set of Career Center resources can help you prepare for your career, secure that first job, and connect with successful alumni worldwide.

 Interested in graduate school? ÏòÈÕ¿ûÊÓƵhas highly respected, nationally ranked programs across an array of disciplines.

-• Career Services Center
+• Career Center

-The ÏòÈÕ¿ûÊÓƵ Career Services Center is here to partner with undergraduate students, graduate students, and alumni to provide guidance for choosing a major, exploring career paths, engaging in enriching career-related experiences, and, ultimately, pursuing lives with purpose.
-Whether you are just beginning to uncover your interests, skills, and values or are ready to go after your next experience, there is something for everyone at the Career Services Center.
-The Career Services Center is easy to access – just two doors down from Varsity Theater – and available to you Monday through Friday from 8:00 a.m. to 4:30 p.m. – make an in-person, virtual, or telephone appointment today!
+The ÏòÈÕ¿ûÊÓƵ Career Center is here to partner with undergraduate students, graduate students, and alumni to provide guidance for choosing a major, exploring career paths, engaging in enriching career-related experiences, and, ultimately, pursuing lives with purpose.
+Whether you are just beginning to uncover your interests, skills, and values or are ready to go after your next experience, there is something for everyone at the Career Center.
+The Career Center is easy to access – just two doors down from Varsity Theater – and available to you Monday through Friday from 8:00 a.m. to 4:30 p.m. – make an in-person, virtual, or telephone appointment today!

 Internships